 Our group encountered this plant that summer of 2009.
-The founders: Anne Mariposa-Yee, Noreen Bautista, Patricia Lalisan, Ryan Pelongco and Charm Cruz were enrolled under the business accelerator program of Ateneo.
-We thought of the idea of using Philippine indigenous materials, because our country has so much abundant natural resources, but the potential hasn’t been fully tapped yet.
-Noreen’s aunt works for DTI and she adviced us to take a look at the water hyacinth because it was one of the problems our government is tackling at the moment.
-This led us to travel to various areas in the Philippines with water hyacinth communities like Las Piñas, Pampanga and Laguna where we saw this devastating image of the water hyacinth.
+The founders: Anne Mariposa-Yee, Noreen Bautista, Patricia Lalisan, Ryan Pelongco, and Charm Cruz were enrolled under the business accelerator program of Ateneo.
+We thought of the idea of using Philippine indigenous materials because our country has so many abundant natural resources, but the potential hasn’t been fully tapped yet.
+Noreen’s aunt works for DTI and she advised us to take a look at the water hyacinth because it was one of the problems our government is tackling at the moment.
+This led us to travel to various areas in the Philippines with water hyacinth communities like Las Piñas, Pampanga, and Laguna where we saw this devastating image of the water hyacinth.
 We asked ourselves, “How can we transform the challenges of the poor into opportunities?”

-Hence, this led to the creation of Jacinto & Lirio which actually means "Hyacinth and Lily".
-J&L serves as a viable environmental, social and commercial solution to the water hyacinth, poverty and colonial mentality problem.
+Hence, this led to the creation of Jacinto & Lirio (J&L) which means "Hyacinth and Lily".
+J&L serves as a viable environmental, social, and commercial solution to the water hyacinth, poverty, and colonial mentality problem.

 Through the creation of well-designed, functional, and Philippine-inspired plant leathergoods, Jacinto & Lirio aims to improve the lives of people from both ends of the spectrum—the water hyacinth communities who are empowered through meaningful work, and the people purchasing who are enriched by the eco-friendly products.
 We aim to work within a collaborative business model for the purpose stated in the mission – social impact in livelihood, environmental protection, and product innovation.